SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 ## Create a New Provisioning Template

 To create your custom template from scratch, click the **New Template** button.

+You firts need to choose the type of workspace you want to create the template for.
+You can create templates for the following workspaces:
+- **Microsoft Teams**
+- **SharePoint Site**
+- **Yammer Community**
+- **Microsoft 365 Group**

+### Microsoft Teams Template

-You will need to define several settings:
+When creating a template for Microsoft Teams, you will need to define the following:
 - **Name** – a name you provide here will be used as a template name that is visible to your users
 - **Description** – describe in short when to use this template; end-users will see it when requesting a new workspace using a list of templates
 - **Microsoft template ID** – this property is used to predefine apps, channels, and tabs that should be created for new workspaces that use this Syskit Point template.

-  1) If you leave this property empty, default apps or channels will not be created, it will be a blank MS team.
+  1) If you leave this property empty, default apps or channels will not be created; it will be a blank MS team.

   2) SysKit Point integrates with team templates you’ve created in the **Microsoft 365 Teams admin center**.
 When you enter a team template ID, SysKit Point will create apps, tabs, and channels you defined there.